Xrey995/ai-rapi/README_EN.md

   model: "PER:gpt4o",
   messages: [
-    { role: "system", content: "You are a helpful assistant." }, { role: "user",   content: "How do I write async/await in JavaScript?" }, ],
+    { role: "system", content: "You are a helpful assistant." }, { role: "user",   content: "How does async/await work in JavaScript?" }, ],
 });
 console.log(response.choices[0].message.content);